kyma-project/module-manager/README.md

 The operator uses the [manifest library](https://pkg.go.dev/github.com/kyma-project/module-manager/operator/pkg/manifest) to process deployments on clusters.

-It supports helm chart installations from two sources: **_helm repositories_** and **_local paths_**.
-Additionally, it helps to process additional local installations of CRs, CRDs and custom state checks.
+The manifest library supports Helm chart installations from two sources: **helm repositories** and **local paths**.
+Additionally, it helps to process local installations of CRs, CRDs and custom state checks.

->Note: We plan to offer [Kustomize installation support](https://github.com/kyma-project/module-manager/issues/124), along with the existing helm installation soon.
+>**NOTE:** We plan to offer [Kustomize installation support](https://github.com/kyma-project/module-manager/issues/124), along with the existing helm installation soon.

-The library could be used to simply process deployments on target clusters or use within your own operator to carry deployment operations.
+Use the manifest library to simply process deployments on target clusters, or use it within your own operator to process deployment operations.
-E.g. [template-operator](https://github.com/kyma-project/lifecycle-manager/tree/main/samples/template-operator) uses this library (via the [declarative](operator/pkg/declarative) library) to perform necessary operations on target clusters during reconciliations.
+For example, [template-operator](https://github.com/kyma-project/lifecycle-manager/tree/main/samples/template-operator) uses the manifest library (through the [declarative](operator/pkg/declarative) library) to perform necessary operations on target clusters during reconciliations.
-To get started, simply import package `github.com/kyma-project/module-manager/operator/pkg/manifest` to include the main functionality provided by the library to process helm charts, coupled with additional state handling.
+To get started, simply import package `github.com/kyma-project/module-manager/operator/pkg/manifest` to include the main functionality provided by the library to process Helm charts, coupled with additional state handling.
-For more options and information refer to the [InstallInfo](operator/pkg/manifest/operations.go) type definition.
+For more options and information, read the [InstallInfo](operator/pkg/manifest/operations.go) type definition.

 ### Sample usage
 <details>